ecwpz91/ecwpz91.github.io/_posts/2017-09-08-CloudForms via OpenShift using Docker.md

 6. Create a new firewalld zone for the subnet and grant it access to the API and DNS ports.

+       # First, check if firewalld is enabled and active
+       systemctl id-enabled firewalld
+       systemctl is-active firewalld

+       # If not, do so accordingly
+       systemctl enable firewalld
+       systemctl start firewalld

        firewall-cmd --permanent --new-zone dockerc
        firewall-cmd --permanent --zone dockerc --add-source 172.17.0.0/16
        firewall-cmd --permanent --zone dockerc --add-port 8443/tcp